-I first came up with the analogy of The Golden Triangle of Healthy Hair a few months ago during one of my Instagram Live Curl Clinics.
+I first came up with the analogy of The Golden Triangle of Healthy Hair in 2020.
 The golden triangle analogy cuts through all the complicated do’s and don’ts of healthy hair care.
 Instead making healthy hair simple and easy to both achieve and maintain, by incorporating the principles of the golden triangle into your products and routine.
 So whether you’re at the start of your curly, healthy hair journey.
 Or you’ve been on the healthy hair struggle bus for a while, this post is for you!

 What is the Golden Triangle of Healthy Hair?

 As I’ve spoken about a lot on this blog and my social media platforms, having a healthy protein moisture balance is key to achieving healthy hair.
 And the hydration, shine, bounce, hold, definition, and frizz-free curls that comes with it.
 This protein moisture balance forms the base of The Golden Triangle for Healthy Hair.
 Built on a foundation of regular deep conditioning, and good quality cleansing and conditioning products.
 Using well thought-out, balanced formulations, using good quality ingredients.
 With clarifying at the top of the triangle, essential for healthy hair.